LMA-FEM-UNICAMP/microAutoware/README.md

 ## Introduction

 Looking to bring standardization to the Autoware Core/Universe interface with the vehicle's low-level modules, microAutoware utilizes micro-ROS to embed the vehicle interface module inside the microcontroller, using the default ROS2 topics and services to control the vehicle.
-Another advantage of this package is its independence from the physical layer, where data between Autoware and microAutoware can be transmitted through UART (as validated in this repository), Ethernet, or other micro-ROS-compatible protocols.
+Another advantage of this package is its independence from the physical layer, allowing data to be transmitted between Autoware and microAutoware through UART (as validated in this repository), Ethernet, or other micro-ROS-compatible protocols.
 Acess the
 [Graphical abstract](docs/figures/graphical_abstract.png).

-As of now, microAutoware is available only for STM32 microcontrollers using FreeRTOS, but there are future plans to expand compatibility to other hardware families and RTOSes.
+Currently, microAutoware is only available for STM32 microcontrollers using FreeRTOS; however, plans are in place to expand compatibility to other hardware families and RTOSes.

 <p align="center">
   <img  width="70%" height="40%" src="docs/figures/architecture.png">